-The term loans, working capital multi option facility and the senior secured guaranteed notes are subject to certain financial covenants and restrictions such as debt service cover ratios, leverage ratios and others.
-As reported at the half year the Group received waivers from its financiers for December 2021.
-The Group has successfully renegotiated the baseline financial covenants to be used in future periods.
-The baseline position for debt covenant calculations has been amended to reflect the full impact of the changes in calculations relating to AASB16.
+The term loans, working capital multi option facility, the senior secured guaranteed notes and the shelf facility are subject to certain financial covenants and restrictions such as debt service cover ratios, leverage ratios and others.

-During the remainder of the year ended 30 June 2022, the Group maintained compliance with the revised and agreed financial covenants and restrictions of these facilities.
+During the year ended 30 June 2023, the Group maintained compliance with the agreed financial covenants and restrictions of these facilities.